 “Jammin’ at the J” is an open studio jazz jam session that is open to anyone from seasoned jazz cats to less experienced players wanting to learn more about jazz standards and improvisation.
 We may also play other styles, or turn any song into our own creation.
 No obligation to perform is required, although opportunities could certainly arise.

-Sessions will resume fall, 2018.
+Sessions resume October 1st, 2018.
 For more information, please contact David Laws.